epsilon537/hexedit_cmm/README.md

 ChangeLog
 ---------
 0.4:
-- New feature: F3 find byte sequence.
+- New feature: Ctrl-S find byte sequence.
 - Added column header, contributed by Michael "twofingers".
-- Modified some key bindings (Sorry!)
+- Modified some key bindings (Sorry!).
+Load and Save moved to F3 and F2.
+Ctrl-S is now bound to the search function.
 - Increased file size limit to 3MB.

 0.3: